junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "My timey-wimey detector," he concentrates on the reading, turning from one direction to another.
 "The Tardis navigation system is busted, I need something to tell me when and where we are.
 It goes 'ding' when it detects stuff."

-"I made a better hand-made EMF than that when I was ten."
-Dean tells Cas in a low murmur.
+"I made a better hand-made EMF than that when I was ten," Dean tells Cas in a low murmur.

 "I made it three hundred years ago when I got trapped in 1969," the Doctor says loudly.
 Dean's not sure he heard his last comment. "by Weeping Angels too, that time.
 Not very fun."

-"Sound like you got trapped by Angels a lot, Doctor."
-Amy remarks.
+"Sound like you got trapped by Angels a lot, Doctor," Amy remarks.

-"They are nasty creatures." the Doctor wrinkles his nose like he smells something disgusting, "I hate things attacking you from your back when you are not looking."
+"They are nasty creatures," the Doctor wrinkles his nose like he smells something disgusting.
+"I hate things attacking you from your back when you are not looking."
 He says one word at a time, slowly, "I, hate, Angels."

 Cas shifts uncomfortably by Dean's side.

 Dean glances at him, talking in a low voice, "He doesn't mean you."

-"I know."
-Cas answers.
+"I know," Cas answers.
 But still, his gaze drops to his feet.

 The device in the Doctor's hand makes a "ding" sound.

-"So, looks like we are still in 2012, back where we started." he tells them.
+"So, looks like we are still in 2012, back where we started," he tells them.

 "A long way from 1938," Amy paces up and down the field in the graveyard, worry radiating into the air.
 "There must be a way to go there, we can't just leave Rory there.
 Doctor?
 Come on, come up with some brilliant ideas, like you usually do."